mustu-1212/fusion_gallery/DEPLOYMENT.md

 3. Add your custom domain
 4. Update your DNS settings as instructed

+## Build Status

+✅ **Configuration Tested**: All build configurations have been tested and verified
+✅ **Dependencies Resolved**: PostCSS and Tailwind CSS properly configured
+✅ **Images Included**: All 14 resin art images copied to `client/public/images/`
+✅ **Build Success**: `npm run build` completes successfully in 8.44s
+✅ **Static Assets**: Build output includes all required files and images

 ## Troubleshooting

 ### Build Fails
 - Check that `client/package.json` exists
 - Verify all dependencies are listed correctly
 - Check the build logs for specific error messages
+- Ensure `postcss.config.js` and `tailwind.config.ts` exist in `client/` directory

 ### Images Not Loading
 - Ensure images are in `client/public/images/`
 - Use relative paths starting with `/images/`
 - Check file names match exactly (case-sensitive)
+- Verify images are copied to `dist/images/` after build

 ### Routing Issues
 - Verify `vercel.json` includes the rewrites configuration
 - All routes should redirect to `/index.html` for SPA routing
+- Check that `wouter` routing is properly configured

+### CSS/Styling Issues
+- Verify Tailwind CSS is properly installed in `client/` directory
+- Check that `@tailwind` directives are in `src/index.css`
+- Ensure dark mode variables are properly defined

 ## Support